 - 1. Maintaining a 2.0 semester and cumulative Grade Point Average (GPA or higher (a qualitative measure) for undergraduate students and 3.0 semester and cumulative GPA for graduate students. - 2.
-Successfully completing at least 67% of the course load (credit hours) taken in a semester (a quantitative measure).
-Successful completion of a class or course is defined as earning a grade of A, B, C, or D. Unsuccessful grades are W, F, I, U, or RD. - 3.
-Completion of a program of study within 150% of the average published program length.
+Successfully completing at least 67% of the course load (credit hours) taken during enrollment in a degree program (a quantitative measure).
+Successful completion of a class or course is defined as earning a grade of A, B, C, D or P. Unsuccessful grades are W, F, I, U, or RD.

+3. Completion of a program of study within 150% of the average published program length.